 Brian Davis started break dancing at the age of 14.
 He recently won second place for break dancing at Import Invasion.
 He has also attended many other break dancing competitions in the past 4 years.
 He danced with OMC in 2004.

 Courtney Doucette is a native of Slidell, Louisiana where she began training at Slidell School of Dance.
 Courtney has worked with Coco Loupe, Molly Buchmann and Susan Perlis of Baton Rouge Ballet Theatre, and Tari Smith of Tari's School of Dance.
-In 2001, she joined In the OMC and was featured in Lilac, Magenta; Dance: Baton Rouge, Philadelphia; and Green.
+In 2001, she joined OMC and was featured in Lilac Magenta, Dance: Baton Rouge, Philadelphia, and Green.
 She was also featured in Louisiana State University's Spring Dance Concert in 2002.
 She has attended residency programs with guest artists Stephen Wynne and Danny Scott.
 Her most recent performance was DramaRama in New Orleans, LA.

 Gretchen Erickson began her dance training at Carol Anglin Dancenter in Shreveport, Louisiana and performed with Louisiana Dance Theatre for six years.
 She has attended Regional Dance America Festivals, Joffery’s Summer Intensive in New York City, Pennsylvania Youth Ballet Summer Intensive, Jazz Dance World Congress and RDA’s Craft of Choreography Conference.
 She also attended the Tanzammer Innsbruck Festival were she trained and performed in Austria and Germany.
 Gretchen studied dance on scholarship at New World School of the Arts in Miami.
 Gretchen danced with OMC for six seasons.